Skip to content

 Neil Gehlawat

-Location: Los Angeles, California
+LOCATION: Los Angeles, California

 Some of Neil’s successes on behalf of his clients include:

 Many of Neil’s cases have received significant media attention, including his representation of the family of David Sal Silva, who was beaten and asphyxiated by Kern County Sheriff’s deputies.
 This case, along with others, prompted The Guardian to author a five-part series about law enforcement abuse in the Central Valley, entitled “The County: The Story of America’s Deadliest Police.”
-He, along with John Taylor, is currently representing the family of Kurt Reinhold, an unarmed, homeless Black man killed by deputies in the Ocean County Sheriff’s Office.
-Neil and John have filed a wrongful death claim against the department.
-His work on behalf of victims of police misconduct has also been profiled in the Washington Post, the New York Times, and the Los Angeles Times.
+Neil’s work on the Silva case was also profiled in the Hulu documentary, “Killing County.”
+His work on behalf of victims of sexual abuse and police misconduct has also been profiled in the Washington Post, the New York Times, and the Los Angeles Times.

 Education